FelixOnline/v2/content/articles/2016-4-29-of-hipsters-exams-and-millenials.md

 subtitle: >
   Millenials lack the sense of collective purpose that defined previous generations
 date: "2016-04-29 11:05:00 +0100"

 # Attributes from Felix Online V1
 id: "6111"
 old_path: /comment/6111/of-hipsters-exams-and-millenials
 aliases:
  - /comment/6111/of-hipsters-exams-and-millenials
+imported: true
+comments:
+ - Im surprised talking about hipsters is still a thing Hipsters were newsworthy like 34 years ago and it was boring then Since weve reached peak beard I didnt think it was a thinglol In an attempt to be cynical towards the aimless purposeless individualistic selfish pricks the author deem to be the mainstream of the society the author inadvertently reminds me of the way hippies think about and perceive the world through a shallow one dimensional and highly irrational approach What the hell is collective ambition We are not a load of drones the society fundamentally is made up of individuals The mass conforms to the society yes but the capable ones lead while the brightest lead transformations When Bill Gates played around with BASIC and when Adolf Huxley wrote a Brave New World they are expressing their personal opinions and vision not some collective ambition of toppling to soviets or the declaring war on religion Purpose does not come from the world but it comes from within If

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true